Important note about SSL VPN compatibility for 20.0 MR1 with EoL SFOS versions and UTM9 OS. Learn more in the release notes.

 1) Authentication Server

-We need to configure Windows AD DC as an authentication server on Sophos Firewall, so that Sophos Firewall can fetch group and other information of STAS live user from AD DC.
+We need to configure Windows AD DC as an authentication server on Sophos Firewall so that Sophos Firewall can fetch the group and other information of STAS's live users from AD DC.

-Log on to the Sophos Firewall webadmin, go to Authentication > Servers, click on the "Add" button.
+Log on to the Sophos Firewall webadmin, go to Authentication > Servers, and click the "Add" button.

 -Server Type: Active Directory